Thomas-George-T/Thomas-George-T/README.md

 <p align="center">
   A problem can be solved in a 100 different ways and There's always an easier way to solve a problem.
   <br>
-  You miss 100% of the shots that you don't take.
+  You miss 100% of the shots you don't take.
   <br>
   <img src="https://visitor-badge.glitch.me/badge?page_id=Thomas-George-T.Thomas-George-T"/>
 </p>